 When connecting with consumers, it’s important to understand how their lives change over time.
 Personalizing your ad copy based on their life events will help build a relationship and gain your brand more loyal advocates over a longer period.

 Knowing that people search for answers during novel life events, Danone SGM, a baby formula brand, was keen to provide relevant information on health, nutrition, and stimulation to new moms starting their motherhood journeys.

 The brand decided to use Responsive Search ads (RSA) to show different tailored messages that led consumers to specific content on its website depending on whether they were new moms or already caring for their newborns.
-RSA dynamically created personalized ads from a combination of headlines provided by Danone SGM that were most relevant to the consumer’s query.
+RSA dynamically created personalized search ads from a combination of headlines provided by Danone SGM that were most relevant to the consumer’s query.